Fintech-Revolution/Researches/solana-research.md

    > Solana is Ethereum’s biggest rival.
 ETH can currently process 14 transactions per second (TPS), whereas SOL can support 50,000 TPS.
 * Solana has the third-largest futures market
 * NFTs and smart contracts
+* You can create a wallet on Solana

 ### Cons
 * Solana is not decentralized enough